holoviz/holoviz/doc/index.rst

     <a href="https://python-pillow.org"       ><img class="pvlogo" src="assets/pillow.png"/></a>
     </div>

-    <p>Output from nearly every other plotting library can be used with
+    <p>Objects from nearly every other plotting library can be used with
-    <a href="https://panel.pyviz.org">Panel</a>, including all those listed here plus anything that can generate HTML, PNG, or SVG.
+    <a href="https://panel.pyviz.org">Panel</a>, including specific support for all those listed here plus anything that
+    can generate HTML, PNG, or SVG.
 HoloViews also supports
     <a href="https://plot.ly">Plotly</a> for 3D visualizations.<br><br>